nikhilanathani/Classroom-Bot/Results.md

  - There is a high chance that the reported responses from participants may not have been timed accurately during which the experiment was conducted.

  - The experience of the developers who worked on the lab hasn't been accounted which can make a big difference in the results.
 As it would be much easier for an experienced software developer compared to someone who doesn't have any professional experience.

- - As the experiment was performed virtually, we may see some variation in the results incase of in person experiments.
+ - As the experiment was performed virtually, it is likely that there would be some variation in the results if it were in person experiments.

 ---